Ergotropic advantage in a measurement-fueled quantum heat engine: Coupled-qubits working medium

 Note that the above relation holds for arbitrary Hamiltonian and nonselective measurements.
 It implies that the performance of a four-stroke measurement engine ($W_{\rm T}^{(4)} \geq 0$), with an active post-measurement state, can be enhanced by using the five-stroke cycle.

-For the R1 case, we obtain $W_{\rm T}^{(3)} = 2B_{2}(p^{\rm{PM}}_{3}-p_{2})$, which, as expected, is equal to the work in the five-stroke cycle [Eq. (\ref{WT5})] since $W_{\rm T}^{(4)} =0$ for z-z measurements. $Q_{\rm M}$ for the three-stroke cycle is also given by Eq. (\ref{qm2bit}).
-Therefore, its efficiency is the same as for the five-stroke cycle [Eq. (\ref{eqn89})].
-A similar conclusion holds for the case R2.
+For the R1 case, we obtain $W_{\rm T}^{(3)} = 2B_{2}(p^{\rm{PM}}_{3}-p_{2})$, which, as expected, is equal to the work in the five-stroke cycle [Eq. (\ref{WT5})] since $W_{\rm T}^{(4)} =0$ for z-z measurements. $Q_{\rm M} = 8 J (p^{\rm{PM}}_{3}-p_{3}) > 0$ for the three-stroke cycle, which is the same as Eq. (\ref{qm2bit}).
+Therefore, its efficiency is the same as for the five-stroke cycle [Eq. (\ref{eqn89})] {in the case of z-z measurements.} A similar conclusion holds for the case R2.